Create and Edit Analyses

 This refers to the distributed files based analysis, similar to an assembly entity.
 This type of analysis works on a similar concept as assemblies with some rules and exceptions:

-• Distributed analysis refers to a data file and data file subsequently refers to a definition file, which is similar to an assembly entity.
+• Distributed analysis refers to a data file and data file subsequently refers to a definition file.

-• An assembly can be added to a distributed analysis, but not to an inlined analysis.
+• An assembly can be added to a distributed analysis, but not to an inline analysis.

 • Unlike assemblies, a placeholder for a distributed analysis is not available.